Causality and the Modeling of the Measurement Process in Quantum Theory: A-Causal Quantum Jumps and the End of Representation

-The rise of QM in 1900 placed, since its origin, serious difficulties in order to maintain an account of physical reality in terms of an actual state of affairs.
-The quantum principle of Planck had shaken the very foundation of Newtonian physics.
+The rise of QM in 1900 placed, since its origin, serious obstacles to maintain an account of physical reality in terms of an actual state of affairs.
+The quantum principle introduced by Max Planck had shaken the very foundation of Newtonian physics itself.
+As noted by Bohr (\cite{Bohr34}, p.
+53): ``[the essence of quantum theory] may be expressed in the so-called quantum postulate, which attributes to any atomic process an essential discontinuity, or rather individuality, completely foreign to the classical theories and symbolized by Plank's quantum of action.''
 Discreetness precluded a description in terms of space and time while indeterminacy threatened to break down the classical physical explanation in terms of the {\it efficient cause}.
-Nevertheless such non-classical principles were used in order to advance in the theory.
-Einstein was one of the first to make use of the quantum principle explaining through it the photoelectric effect in 1905, Bohr also used the quantum postulate in his 1913 model of the atom and even Heisenberg developed his matrix mechanics and the indeterminacy principle in 1925 starting from the discrete character of the quantum.
-The development of quantum theory, based on such non-classical standpoints was clearly threatening the ideal of physics as a representation of the world.
-Many, including Einstein were certainly uncomfortable with this situation.
+Nevertheless such non-classical principles were used to develop further understanding within the theory.
+Einstein was one of the first to make use of the quantum principle explaining through it the photoelectric effect in 1905, Bohr also used it explicitly in his 1913 model of the atom.
+Even Heisenberg developed his matrix mechanics and derived the indeterminacy principle in the mid 20s taking as a standpoint Planck's quantum postulate.
+The development of quantum theory, based on such non-classical standpoints was clearly threatening the ideal of physics as a representation of the world in classical terms.
+Many, including Einstein, were certainly uncomfortable with this situation.